-Hazardous Waste: Anything removed by a licensed waste carrier that contains hazardous components above a threshold and is in the “List of Wastes”, Annex I of the Hazardous Waste Regulations (2005) or has the properties listed in Annex II and Annex III of the Regulations.
-Also see this page for further definitions of Hazardous Waste
+Hazardous Waste: Extends to cover anything removed by a licensed waste carrier that contains hazardous materials and is in the “List of Wastes”, Annex I of the Hazardous Waste Regulations (2005) or has the properties listed in Annex II and Annex III of the Regulations.
+We've included a more complex definition of hazardous wastes here .

 WEEE: Waste Electrical and Electronic Equipment, as derived from the UK WEEE Regulations (referred to in the legislation as the directive).